Convergence estimation and characteristic analysis of a two-level iterative algorithm for the discretized three-temperature energy linear systems: 3-T energy equations and the PCTL algorithm

 where $c$ is the speed of light, $\lambda(E_r)$ is a nonlinear limiter, $\rho$ is the medium density, $\omega_{ei}$ is the electron-ion coupling coefficient, $E_r$ and $E_p$ are the radiation and the electron scattering energy densities, respectively, $T_e$ and $T_i$ are the electron and ion temperatures, respectively, $\kappa_r$ and $\kappa_p$ are the Rosseland and the Planck mean absorption coefficients, respectively, $\kappa_e$ and $\kappa_i$ denote the diffusion coefficients of electron and ion, respectively, $c_e$ and $c_i$ are the electron and ion heat capacity, respectively.
-The equations \cref{eq:3T} describe the propagation of radiation energy in the medium, as well as the energy exchange processes.
+The equations \cref{eq:3T} describe the transform of radiation energy in the medium, as well as the energy exchange processes.
 Moreover, $E_p$ and $E_r$ can be defined as

-thus equations \cref{eq:3T} are also known as the three temperature equations.
-For the discretization of the three temperature equations, it often uses fully implicit schemes, followed by the frozen-in coefficients method for linearization in the temporal direction, and numerous methods such as finite volume method in the spatial direction, which yields a sequence of 3-T linear systems \cref{eq:main} to be solved.
+For the discretization of the 3-T equations, it usually uses fully implicit schemes, followed by the frozen-in coefficients method for linearization in the temporal direction, and numerous methods such as finite volume method in the spatial direction, which leads to 3-T linear system \cref{eq:main} to be solved.